shun3168/moros-virtio/README.md

 Run MOROS in QEMU:

     $ make qemu output=video nic=rtl8139

-Run natively on a x86 computer by copying the bootloader and the kernel to a hard drive or USB stick (but there is currently no USB driver so the filesystem will not be available in that case):

-    $ sudo dd if=target/x86_64-moros/release/bootimage-moros.bin of=/dev/sdx

 MOROS will open a console in diskless mode after boot if no filesystem is detected.
 The following command will setup the filesystem on a hard drive,